Coharos ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate Coharos virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-In order to prevent ransomware infections users must be very cautious when browsing the Internet, as well as downloading/installing/updating software.
-Always be sure to carefully analyze every single email attachment received.
+To prevent ransomware infections, be very cautious when browsing the internet and downloading/installing/updating software.
+Carefully analyze each email attachment received.
 Files/links received from suspicious/unrecognizable email addresses should be ignored.
-Same goes for attachments that are irrelevant and do not concern you.
-Download desired software only from official sources and, if possible, choose direct download links.
-Proper software maintenance is also paramount, which means that you should always keep installed applications/operating system up-to-date.
-To achieve this use tools provided by the official developer or implemented functions only.
-It is known that third party downloaders/installers/updaters are likely to contain third party applications, which is why such tools shouldn't be used.
-Every user should know that cracking installed applications is illegal (software piracy is a cyber crime).
-If that wasn't enough, vast majority of cracking tools are fake and, thus, the risk of infections is extremely high.
+The same applies to attachments that are irrelevant or do not concern you.
+Download your software from official sources only and, if possible, choose direct download links.
+Proper software maintenance is also paramount.
+Keep installed applications and operating systems up-to-date, however, use tools provided by the official developer or implemented functions.
+Third party downloaders/installers/updaters often contain third party applications, and thus these tools should not be used.
+Be aware that cracking installed applications is illegal (software piracy is a cyber crime).
+In addition, many cracking tools are fake and, thus, the risk of infection is extremely high.
 Therefore, activating installed software with third party/illegal tools should never be considered.
-Ultimately, you should always have a reputable anti-virus/anti-spyware suite installed and running - tools of this type are more than likely to detect and eliminate malware before it manages to do any harm.
+Have a reputable anti-virus/anti-spyware suite installed and running - these tools detect and eliminate malware before it does any harm.
 The key to computer safety is caution.
 If your computer is already infected with Coharos, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Coharos ransomware's text file :
+Text presented in Coharos ransomware text file :